L'Auberge de Sedona

 Sedona is situated in the heart of Arizona.
 During the summer months it can be extremely hot with temperatures soaring to over 40 degrees, however, the heat is dry so more bearable.
 Winters are mild and pleasant although can be quite cold at night due to the elevation of the area.
 The best time to visit is Spring or Fall.
 Hiking is best during this time as the flowers bloom and the weather is warm but not scorching.

-Call us on to start planning your vacation to L'Auberge de Sedona or take a look at our itineraries to The Southwest
+To start planning your vacation to L'Auberge de Sedona

 Nestled alongside an idyllic babbling creek yet within the heart of the red rock landscape of Sedona, the charming L’Auberge de Sedona offers a beautiful setting in an oasis of calm and relaxation within easy reach of some of Arizona’s most stunning scene